 After our tour of the garden, we’ll head to the small medieval village of Cori and enjoy a delicious lunch at a local restaurant.

 Even though the narrow porticoed streets, the city layout, the houses and churches have a distintive medieval feeling to them, the origins of the town go way back: the foundation dates back to the 6th century B.C., as witnessed by the strong polygonal walls upholding the terraces that form its urban structure.
 In Roman days, many monuments enrichened the city: the Temple of Hercules was erected on the acropolis, the highest point of the hill.
 From up here, you can enjoy a wonderful view of the Pontine plain, with the mountains in the back and all the way to the sea.
 The temple has been admired since the Renaissance age by famous artists and architects (Raphael, Antonio da Sangallo, Piranesi), and is really evocative as it stands like a sentinel guarding the plain below.
+Watching the sunset from up here is a truly unforgettable experience!

 Later on, most of the pagan temples were replaced by Christian churches, housing some of the most impressive cycles of frescoes to be seen in central Italy: the church of Sant’Oliva, built on the remains of a temple dedicated to some unknown deity, houses an amazing chapel painted in the late 1400’s that reminds closely of the Sistine Chapel, since on the ceiling we can see a representation of the Story of Creation.